-A more complete explanation for biological structure
+A more complete explanation for biological structure, architecture and function

 The coupling of structural anatomy with the haptic perceptionTurvey, Cabe, Doyon system is now being examined through the lens of biotensegrity because both appreciate the invariant scale-free organization that is necessary to unable them to operate as they do.